As much as I love the holiday season… I hate to admit, I find it to be a pretty exhausting time of year. And I'm sure you do, too!

 Watch the Booze

-Here’s how it works: Alcohol is a sedative, so it's going to make you sleepy and it also increases your adenosine levels.
+Alcohol is a sedative, so it's going to make you sleepy and it also increases your adenosine levels.
 Adenosine is a chemical that connects to receptors in your brain and makes you sleepy.
 You usually fall asleep pretty quickly after a night of drinking, but you're going to experience interrupted sleep.
-That's because the adenosine levels spike, but then there's a rebound effect; around 3:00 AM, your sleep pressure is lower and you're primed for a wake-up.
-And to top it off, alcohol has an enzyme in it that prevents you from entering REM sleep.
+That's because the adenosine levels spike, but then there's a rebound effect: around 3:00 AM, your sleep pressure is lower and you're primed for a wake-up.

-REM sleep is the most restorative sleep.
-It’s when your brain is taking in all the information from the day and storing memories and doing a reboot, which is why you feel pretty groggy the day after drinking one too many.
-So I'm not saying NOT to drink, but just make sure that you're not doing it excessively and that you stop drinking well before bedtime.
+Again, I'm not saying NOT to drink, but just make sure that you're not doing it excessively and that you stop drinking well before bedtime.
 A good rule of thumb is to give yourself an hour for every drink that you consume before bedtime to ensure that it's out of your system before you hit the hay.

 4

 These hormones are typically produced on a 24/7 clock.
-So if you go to bed and wake up at different times, it starts to shift your clock and your body clock gets really confused; your hormones become really confused, and then you don't sleep as well.
-So do yourself a favor and maintain a consistent bedtime and wake-up time.
+So if you go to bed and wake up at different times, it starts to shift your clock and your body clock gets really confused.
+Your hormones become unbalanced and you don't sleep as well.

 Merry Christmas to All and to All a Good Night!